Gambling Behaviour Ladder

 Materials to print:

-Gambling Behaviour Ladder cards
+Gambling Risk Spectrum cards

 Method

-- Ask the group to put the cards in order from what they consider least risky to what they consider the most risky gambling behaviour.
-Emphasise that there is no right or wrong answer.
+2. Ask the group to put the cards in order from what they consider least risky to what they consider the most risky

-- Encourage discussion about the motivations behind why people gamble, the frequency, the amount spent.
-Discuss at what point each of these behaviours would become problematic if they do not think the character already had a problem.
+the character is already experiencing harm.
 Mention that although not all of these examples are examples of harmful gambling, they are all realistic and illustrate how normalised gambling is in our culture.

 Alternative options: